 If you wake up cold despite thick bedding, it’s usually because your insulation can’t stay dry once sleep begins.

-If you’re looking for the best warm comforter for cold sleepers that actually works overnight, this is where a wool comforter makes the difference.
+If you’re looking for the warmest comforter for cold sleepers that actually works overnight, this is where a wool comforter makes the difference.

 This Is For You / This Is Not For You